Dayne Beams: Brisbane Lions (2015–2018)

 Beams stepped down as the Brisbane captain, handing over to Dayne Zorko, in order to deal with the passing of his father, Phillip.
 Beams went on to have an outstanding 2018 season, averaging 29 disposals and obtaining over 30 disposals, a high of 40 against Carlton in round 16, in 10 of the games.

 Collingwood (2019–2020)

 At the end of the 2018 season, Beams indicated that he intended to see out his playing contract in Brisbane despite speculation during the season that he would seek a trade back to a Victorian club.
 Despite that, Beams later requested a trade back to Collingwood and was traded within the last half an hour of the 2018 AFL trade period.

 After not playing a game in the 2020 season and battling a gambling and prescription drug addiction, Beams retired from the AFL.

 Outside AFL

+Sexual assault complaint

+In October 2010, Beams was involved in an allegation of sexual assault that occurred in the early hours of the morning after the 2010 AFL grand final replay.
+A woman made a complaint against Beams and two other men, saying she felt "compelled, but not forced" to have sex with Beams.
+Beams was not charged.
+In 2012 Beams gave evidence at the rape trial of one of the other men, who was found not guilty.

 Big Brother VIP

 In August 2021, Beams was announced as a contestant on the celebrity version of Big Brother Australia.